Skip to main content

 The tradeoff is straightforward: broader PO coverage usually improves control and traceability but can slow urgent operations.
 Narrower PO scope can increase speed, especially for one-off payout flows, but only with stronger pre-pay checks and disciplined exception governance.
 Start stricter on ambiguous or higher-risk lanes, then relax only after the non-PO path shows clean records, consistent approvals, and a complete audit trail.

-Need the full breakdown?
-Read Business Process Automation for Platforms: How to Identify and Eliminate the 5 Most Expensive Manual Tasks.
+For a broader operations view, Business Process Automation for Platforms: How to Identify and Eliminate the 5 Most Expensive Manual Tasks shows where automation usually removes the most cost and delay.

 Want a quick next step on request-to-pay before a PO?
 Try the free invoice generator.